A 2-torsion invariant of 2-knots: Computing on -knots

 Our formula for $\mu$ indicates the potential for there to be an analogue of Skein relations for invariants of knotted $2$-spheres and surfaces in $S^4$.
-This idea was explored in 1982 by Giller \cite{CG}.
+The idea of Skein-type invariants was explored in 1982 by Giller \cite{CG}.
 An interesting observation of Giller's is that if one takes a double-point diagram for a knotted $2$-sphere in $\Real^4$, and if one changes one over/under crossing curve (from over to under or under to over), this is not always the diagram for a $2$-sphere in $\Real^4$.
 We would of course prefer `Skein relation' for knotted surface diagrams in $\Real^4$ to not involve realizability questions.
-One of the core ingredients to Skein relations is the observation that one can monotonically change crossings to turn any knot into the unknot, thus a Skein relation for $2$-knots should involve a monotonic simplification of diagrams.
+One of the appeals of Skein relations is the observation that one can monotonically change crossings to turn any $1$-knot into the unknot, thus whatever `Skein relation' should mean for $2$-knots, it should not be cast entirely in the language of crossing changes and double-point resolutions.